 4. Restriction Digest of Plasmid DNA and Cloning

 This module covers the basics of plasmids, restriction enzymes and digests while working through a paper-based cloning activity.
 This can be followed up with a practical based confirmation of cloning step using our kit.

 This module has been developed with the support of the Claire Aldrich Legacy Fund and covers the identification of causal variants in rare disease.
 The module covers types of variation and how these can be detected using bioinformatics.
 The paper and computer based activities can then be followed up with a practical confirmation experiment.
 The module is also accompanied by short videos including the story of Claire Aldrich, as told by her mother, and a tour of a working Rare Disease Genetics Lab.

 This module is separate from our kit and demonstrates how DNA can be extracted from fruit.
 This can be a good starting point if your students have had limited learning in genetics and DNA.
 The module explores what has DNA, and similarities in DNA between species and gives the students an opportunity to see DNA at a macroscopic level.

 Although we do have a kit for this experiment that is available to Dunedin schools, we are currently unable to send this kit outside of the city.
 However, everything required for this experiment should be easily accessible to you.
 Note that isopropanol (isopropyl alcohol) can be purchased from DIY stores (Mitre10, Bunnings etc) or craft supply stores (such as Gordon Harris) if you do not have access to it through a chemical supplier.

-We are currently working on finding an appropriate automated booking system for these resources, in the meantime if you would like to book the use of one of our kits please get in contact with us here.
+If you would like to book the use of one of our kits please download and complete the booking form and get in contact with us here.